Quansight/.github/CODE_OF_CONDUCT.md

 Quansight-organized in-person events and in Quansight-managed public repositories.
-Those participants may be users, maintainers, or contributors to open-source projects managed by Quansight LLC or Quansight Labs.
+Those participants may be users, maintainers, or contributors to open-source projects managed by Quansight PBC.
 This Code of Conduct outlines expected behaviors as well as steps for reporting incidents of unacceptable behavior.

 This Code of Conduct applies to all repositories and communities for